‘Days Of Our Lives’ Spoilers: Is Joey Getting Blackmailed?

 — MySocial Radio (@mysocialradio) November 3, 2016

-In terms of Days of Our Lives spoilers, it would be a little more interesting to see Jade fake an addiction to win Joey’s love.
+Regarding Days of Our Lives spoilers, it would be a little more interesting to see Jade fake an addiction to win Joey’s love.
 After all, she’s a schemer so we wouldn’t put this move above her.
 That said, it looks this spoiler goes a bit deeper than a regular scheme.
 The last Jade-centric spoiler/theory reveal that she will have a medical emergency and will be rushed back to the hospital.
-While we don’t know for certain if the pills are involved, we do know that Joey will be by her side which will keep their relationship in grey territory.
+While we don’t know for certain if the pills are involved, we do know that Joey will be by her side which will keep their relationship in gray territory.

 Do you think these Days of Our Lives spoilers will keep viewers invested in this relationship?